 Minimally Invasive Procedure

-The minimally invasive Watchman procedure seals off the left atrial appendage, which is a thumb-sized sack, so it no longer can cause problems.
+The minimally invasive Watchman procedure seals off the left atrial appendage of the heart, which is a thumb-sized sack, so it no longer can cause problems.
 Within 45 days of a successful Watchman placement, most patients can stop taking the warfarin blood thinner.

-Santa Barbara Cottage Hospital is the only location on the Central Coast and one of only a select number of locations nationwide to offer the Watchman implant.
+Santa Barbara Cottage Hospital was one of the first hospitals in California to offer the FDA-approved Watchman implant.
 Cardiologists Dr. Brett Gidney and Dr. Joseph Aragon perform the procedure at Santa Barbara Cottage Hospital.

-“Santa Barbara Cottage Hospital has a long history of offering structural heart disease treatment, and that has paved the way for us to offer this new and groundbreaking Watchman procedure for patients,” said Dr. Aragon, director of the structural heart program and cardiac catheterization lab.
+“Santa Barbara Cottage Hospital has a long history of offering structural heart disease treatment, and that has paved the way for us to offer this new and groundbreaking Watchman procedure for patients,” said Dr. Joseph Aragon, director of the Structural Heart Program and Cardiac Catheterization Lab.

 Cardiologists insert the compressed Watchman implant through a vein in the patient’s legs and, with guidance from real-time imaging, thread it through blood vessels to the heart where the implant is expanded to the size of a quarter to close off the left atrial appendage.
 It takes about 30 minutes to an hour to put the implant in.
 Patients spend one night in the hospital as a precaution and typically can return to their normal activities the next day.